gfri-onelogin/fraction-calculator/README.md

 pytest tests/test_*
 ```

-It's not elegant, but this project is 3 days old and will never see production.
+It's not elegant, but this project isn't meant for production.

 # Building An Updated Executable
 I decided to use [`pyinstaller`](https://www.pyinstaller.org) because it's really easy to use